saulius-lipkevicius/Transformed_GA/model/README.md

 ## Getting Started

 ### Colab Setup
-Google Colaboratory offers free GPUs which is perfect to train large neural networks like Albert.
+Google Colaboratory offers free GPUs which are perfect to train large neural networks like Albert.
 To add GPU select on menu:

 `Edit -->  Notebook Settings --> Hardware accelerator --> (GPU)`

-This Framework has some time and resource drawbacks if training dataset is huge or *large* Albert architecture is chosen, hence we used Google Colaboratory Pro to speed up the process.
+This framework has some time and resource drawbacks if training dataset is huge or a *large* Albert architecture is chosen, hence we used Google Colaboratory Pro to speed up the process.

 ### Preprocessing and Data Locating